bleuucodes/Notes-Application/README.md

 # Notes-Application
-A notes keeping application with HTML, CSS &amp; JAVASCRIPT.
+A notes keeping application with HTML, CSS and Vanilla JAVASCRIPT.